 All students are expected to conduct themselves as responsible adults, to attend classes regularly, and to maintain a satisfactory level of academic achievement.

-Any behavior that threatens the health and safety of campus employees, other students, or visitors may result in immediate dismissal from the College Students dismissed for conduct violations will not be eligible for appeal.
+Violations that threaten the health and safety of campus employees, other students, or visitors may result in immediate dismissal from the College.

 The College reserves the right to suspend or dismiss any student who